Celtiore/ionicV4-multiples-sidemenus/README.md

 #   Update 19.10.2018

 #
-    -   move all ion-menu in app.component.ts
+    -   move all ion-menu in app.component.html
-    -   add in all pages :
-    -   ionViewDidLeave() {    this.menuCtrl.enable(false, 'MenuXXXXX')  }
+    -   add in all pages : ionViewDidLeave() {    this.menuCtrl.enable(false, 'MenuXXXXX')  }

     -   Seems to works perfectly